 Permafrost in peat plateaus and palsas can be forming (aggrading) or melting (degrading).
 Both processes can occur simultaneously on the same landform or in the same landscape.
 If aggradation exceeds degradation permafrost is (slowly) expanding and consequently the Black Spruce forest cover would expand.
 This process could take several life cycle of Black Spruce.
 When degradation dominates, permafrost disappears.
 The degradation process appears much faster than the aggradation part.
 The melting scars are quite prominent and can be easily monitored with air borne and satellite images taken over a period of time.
 The examples below cover a rather unique 85 year time line.

-PHOTO 1 above: 1925 Oblique aerial photo of a long peat plateau near Waskik Lake and the Minago River in Northern Manitoba.
+PHOTO 1 below: 1925 Oblique aerial photo of a long peat plateau near Waskik Lake and the Minago River in Northern Manitoba.
 The numbers 1, 2, 3, 4 all indicate permafrost areas on peat lands.
 The large peat plateau (2, 3) is about 3400 meters in length.
 Although small collapse/ melted areas can be seen in the center of the plateau, the edges of the peat plateau are still intact- no significant melting visible.
 The area around 4 was burned perhaps about a decade before (around 1915): significant melting has already occurred here (i.e. before 1925) but the center core still has permafrost and has regenerated in black spruce with some white birch.

-PHOTO 2 above: The 1984 Google Earth image, source SPOT image, shows approximately the same area.
+PHOTO 2: The 1984 Google Earth image, source SPOT image, shows approximately the same area.
 Significant melting has occurred in the 59 year period.
 Some of the melting areas are identified by blue arrows.
 Melting and collapse of the edges of the peat plateaus is most common.
 The light green arrows show mature stands of Black Spruce.
 These areas have not been burned in this period.
 The area just surrounding (3) was burned in the early 1970's, but permafrost is still present, although the 'tail' area -blue arrow- point to a large melted part.
 The gradient of the wetland is in the order of 1 meter per kilometer, drainage flow indicated by the grey dotted arrow.
 Typical active melting edges show a loss of 20-35 meters of permafrost over a 59 year period which averages out to between just over 0.3m to 0.6 meters per year.

-Photo 3 above: 1955 vertical air photo.
+Photo 3: 1955 vertical air photo.
 The peat plateau has retained the same shape and form.
 Melting around the edge is not visible- around 1,2,3 the situation appears unchanged.
 Some collapsing and melting has taken place between 1925 and 1955 but appears insignificant compared to the melting before 1925.
 Even the burned area around 4 does not seem to have changed much.
 The green arrow shows a solid cover of fire-origin Black Spruce.

-PHOTO 4 above: 1979 air photo.
+PHOTO 4: 1979 air photo.
 Significant changes are visible.
 The blue arrows point to areas which have clearly melted since 1955.
 Also the area around 3 has been burned.
 Significant melting is visible in the 'tail' area.
 Many of the inside collapse areas have increased as well, but not as much as the 'melted edges'.
 It is remarkable that the area around the green arrow has changed so little since 1955.

 PHOTO 5 above: Part of the peat plateau in 1968.
 No melting around the edge can be seen, as was also noted in photo 4 -green arrow.
 Melting can be seen in the collapsed areas in the centre (see also more detailed image below), but melting rates are quite slow.